Skip to main content

 Being vegetarian or vegan

-Vegetarian or vegan diets can be healthy, providing that a wide variety of foods is eaten.
+Vegetarian or vegan diets can be healthy, as long as a wide variety of foods are eaten.

 However, you need to take extra care to make sure that you get all the protein, vitamins, iron and other minerals needed, especially if you are following a vegan diet.